-Melanin is the most prominent pigment found in birds and mammals, and is largely responsible for the coloration of bird feathers and mammalian hairs and skins (Fox and Vevers, 1960; Lubnow, 1963; Van Grouw, 2013).
+Melanin is the most prominent colour pigment found in birds and mammals, and is largely responsible for the coloration of bird feathers and mammalian hairs and skins (Fox and Vevers, 1960; Lubnow, 1963; Van Grouw, 2013).
 Melanin is primarily found in two forms or types: eumelanin and phaeomelanin (Lubnow, 1963; Mahabal et al., 2019).
-Among these, the concentrations and distributions of eumelanin is largely responsible for the black, gray, and dark brown coloration of skin and feather color, while phaeomelanin contributes to warm, reddish-brown to pale buff shades (Mahabal et al., 2019).
-Combination of eumelanin and phaeomelanin produces a wide range of grayish-brown coloration of the skin and feathers (Lubnow, 1963; Van Grouw, 2013).
+Among these, the concentrations and distributions of eumelanin is largely responsible for the black, gray, and dark brown colouration of skin and feather colour, while phaeomelanin contributes to warm, reddish-brown to pale buff shades (Mahabal et al., 2019).
+Combination of eumelanin and phaeomelanin produces a wide range of grayish-brown colouration of the skin and feathers (Lubnow, 1963; Van Grouw, 2013).
 Melanin is produced by a biochemical pathway known as melanin synthesis, and occurs in melanocytes.
 Melanin synthesis pathway requires tyrosine amino acids and tyrosinase enzymes.
-Furthermore, any disruption, alteration or genetic mutation at any point during melanin synthesis pathways can lead to alterations in the concentration and distribution of melanin pigment and lead to unusual coloration of the skin, such as albinism, melanism, leucism, piebaldism, hypomelanim, and blue-eyed white morph (Menon, 2003; Van Grouw, 2006 & 2013; Mahabal et al., 2016 & 2019; Chishty et al., 2021).
-Variations in body coloration in mammalian taxa have been described in different terms, such as albinism (pure/complete), partial albinism, melanism, and erythrism (Mahabal et al., 2019).
+Furthermore, any disruption, alteration or genetic mutation at any point during melanin synthesis pathways can lead to alterations in the concentration and distribution of melanin pigments and can lead to unusual colouration of the skin, such as albinism, melanism, leucism, piebaldism, hypomelanim, and blue-eyed white morph (Menon, 2003; Van Grouw, 2006 & 2013; Mahabal et al., 2016 & 2019; Chishty et al., 2021).
+Variations in body colouration in mammalian taxa have been described in different terms, such as albinism (pure/complete), partial albinism, melanism, and erythrism (Mahabal et al., 2019).
 In addition, Abreu et al. (2013), Lucati & Lopez-Baucells (2016) described color aberration patterns among the different species of bats.

-Individuals with albinism were more conspicuous than those without albinism.
-Moreover, this unusual colour pattern due to albinism significantly decreases the survival rate because of increased visibility to predators (Samson et al., 2017).
+Individuals with albinism are often more conspicuous than those without albinism.
+Moreover, this unusual colour pattern, due to albinism, significantly decreases the survival rate because of increased visibility to predators (Samson et al., 2017).
 For this reason, both antelopes, Indian Gazelle and Blackbuck, were kept in captivity to ensure protection from potential predators and other possible threats.
-Moreover, albino organisms are linked to visual problems due to the decreased melanin levels in the body, which cause eye-related problems because melanin plays a crucial role in the development of the retina of eyes (Grant et al., 2001; Garipis & Hoffmann, 2003).
-Furthermore, albinism poses a direct disadvantage to the survival of organisms, with only a few albinos managing to avoid predators and survives to reach sexual maturity (Mahabal et al., 2019).
-Therefore; reports of albino individuals are rare and infrequent.
-A few instances were not documented, possibly due to collectors and collection managers lacking awareness of this important phenomenon in skin colour aberration (Samson et al., 2017; Samson et al., 2021).
-We captured the photographs of these albino and colour aberration Blue bull, Blackbuck and Indian Gazelle.
-During observation, it was found that albino performed normal daily activity, including grazing, drinking water, and residing in a group of other normal individuals.
+Additionally, albinism is linked to visual problems due to the decreased melanin levels in the body, which cause eye-related problems because melanin plays a crucial role in the development of the retina of eyes (Grant et al., 2001; Garipis & Hoffmann, 2003).
+Furthermore, albinism poses a direct disadvantage to the survival of organisms, with only a few albinos managing to avoid predators and surviving to sexual maturity (Mahabal et al., 2019).
+Therefore, reports of albino individuals are rare and infrequent.
+Many instances are not documented, possibly due to collectors and collection managers lacking awareness of this important phenomenon in skin colour aberration (Samson et al., 2017; Samson et al., 2021).
+We captured the photographs of these albino and colour aberrant Blue bull, Blackbuck and Indian Gazelle individuals.
+During observation, it was found that albino individuals performed normal daily activity, including grazing, drinking water, and residing in a group of other normal individuals.